ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

 - [gamejolt]
 - [gamedev.ru] (ru)

-And I revived my Patreon page: **[patreon.com/ozkriff]**.

-The initial plan was to post weekly updates to forums and database pages but as that experiment was cancelled (see the preface) I'm most likely will just post links to new version announces there.
+The initial plan was to post weekly updates to forums and database pages but as that experiment was cancelled (see the preface) I most likely will just post links to new version announces there.
 Let's hope that this will motivate me to make smaller releases more often. :)

 [ozkriff.games]: https://ozkriff.games